Samsung Galaxy

-Samsung Galaxy (stylized as SΛMSUNG Galaxy since 2015 (except in Japan, where the company omitted the "Samsung" branding up until 2023); previously stylized as Samsung GALAXY) is a series of computing devices designed, manufactured, and marketed by Samsung Electronics since 29 June 2009.
+Samsung Galaxy (branded in Japan from 2015 to 2023 only as Galaxy) is a series of mobile computing devices designed, manufactured, and marketed by Samsung Electronics since 2009.

 The product line includes the Galaxy S series of high-end smartphones, the Galaxy Z series of foldable smartphones, the Galaxy A, M, and F series of mid-range and budget smartphones, the Galaxy Tab series of tablets, and the Galaxy Watch series of smartwatches.
 The Galaxy TabPro S is the first Samsung Galaxy-branded Windows 10 device that was announced at CES 2016.
 In 2020, Samsung added the Galaxy Chromebook 2-in-1 laptop running ChromeOS to the Galaxy branding lineup.
 The Samsung Galaxy XR, first released on 21 October 2025, is one of the first major extended-reality devices to feature the Android XR operating system.

 Samsung Galaxy devices come with a user interface called One UI (with previous versions being known as Samsung Experience and TouchWiz).

-The Samsung Galaxy series is noteworthy for its pioneering role in bringing Android into mainstream popularity beginning in the early 2010s and still having popularity to this day with their high-quality smartphones.
+The Samsung Galaxy smartphones arguably brought Android into mainstream popularity in the early 2010s.